resource-watch/data-pre-processing/foo_069_rw0_relative_change_crop_yield/README.md

 Please see the [Python script]({link to Python script on Github}) for more details on this processing.

-You can view the processed Relative Change in Crop Yield dataset [on Resource Watch](https://cie-api.climateanalytics.org/api/).

-You can also download the original dataset [directly through Resource Watch]({s3 link if available}), or [from the source website]({download from source link}).
+You can also download the original dataset [directly through Resource Watch]({s3 link if available}), or [from the source website](https://cie-api.climateanalytics.org/api/).

 ###### Note: This dataset processing was done by Alex Sweeney, and QC'd by [{name}]({link to WRI bio page}).